 Other arterial grafts

-- gastroepiploic artery: used by extended sternotomy and is dissected from the greater curvature of stomach and anastomosed to the target vessel (difficult and rare surgery)
+- gastroepiploic artery: used by extended sternotomy and is dissected from the greater curvature of the stomach and anastomosed to the target vessel (difficult and rare surgery)

 Radiographic work up